 Host View Top Bar

-The Filters option allows you to quickly build filters to narrow down the hosts in the view.
-You can for instance build a filter for hosts with a good Auth Status, that are running an OS that starts with "U", and has an uptime of 90+ days by combining options like the example below.
-Use other combinations of these and other parameters as needed for showing the desired entries.
+The Filters option allows you to quickly build detailed filters to narrow down the hosts that are displayed in the table.
+For instance, you could build a filter for hosts with an inactive (false) Auth Status, that start with a Target Address of "10.", and are configured to use a SSH Port of 22 like in the image below.
+Use other combinations of these and other parameters as needed for displaying data as desired.

 Filtering Down Hosts